learningmatter-mit/Zeolite-Binding-Benchmark/README.md

-# Reproducibility of host-guest interactions in zeolites from density functional theory and force field approaches
+# Accuracy and reproducibility of host-guest interactions in zeolites

 This repository contains the data from the following paper:

 D. Schwalbe-Koda and R. Gómez-Bombarelli.
-"Reproducibility of host-guest interactions in zeolites from density functional theory and force field approaches".
-(2020)
+"Accuracy and reproducibility of host-guest interactions in zeolites".
+[ChemRxiv.13270184](https://doi.org/10.26434/chemrxiv.13270184) (2020).

 BibTeX format:
 ```
 @article{,
-    title={Reproducibility of host-guest interactions in zeolites from density functional theory and force field approaches},
+    title={Accuracy and reproducibility of host-guest interactions in zeolites},
     author={Schwalbe-Koda, Daniel and Gómez-Bombarelli, Rafael},
-    journal={},
+    journal={ChemRxiv.13270184},
     year={2020},
-    doi={}
+    doi={10.26434/chemrxiv.13270184}
 }
 ```